A Long-Term Study of Elafibranor in Adult Participants With Primary Biliary Cholangitis (ELFIDENCE)

 A Phase III Randomised, Parallel-Group, Double-Blind, Placebo-Controlled, Two-Arm Study to Evaluate the Efficacy and Safety of Elafibranor 80 mg on Long-Term Clinical Outcomes in Adult Participants With Primary Biliary Cholangitis (PBC)

-The liver damage in PBC may lead to scarring (cirrhosis).
+The liver damage in PBC may lead to cirrhosis.
 PBC may also be associated with multiple symptoms.
-Many people with PBC may require liver transplant or may die if the disease progresses and a liver transplant is not done.
+Many patients with PBC may require liver transplant or may die if the disease progresses and a liver transplant is not done.

-This study will compare a daily dose of elafibranor (the study drug) to a daily dose of placebo (a dummy treatment).
-Each participant will be in the study up to about 7 years.
+This study will compare a daily dose of elafibranor (the study drug) to a daily dose of placebo (a dummy treatment) and will last up to 3.5 years for each participant.

 The main aim of this study is to determine if elafibranor is better than placebo in preventing clinical outcome events showing disease worsening (including progression of disease leading to liver transplant or death).